©

 • 🟢 What is an outstanding and protected natural area ?

-These are sites classified for the quality of their landscapes, their biodiversity, or their ecological importance.
-They are preserved to protect the fauna, flora, natural environments and the associated cultural heritage.
+These sites are listed for the quality of their landscapes, their biodiversity or their ecological importance.
+They are preserved to protect the fauna, flora, natural environments and associated cultural heritage.

 • 🌿 What rules do I have to follow on site?

-• Don’t leave anything behind (rubbish, cigarette butts, etc.)
+• Don’t leave anything behind (rubbish, cigarette ends, etc.)

-• Respect the peace and quiet of the area and the tranquillity of other visitors
+• Respect the peace and quiet of the area and other visitors

 • 🐢 What flora and fauna can you see?

-Depending on the site, you may come across typical Corsican species: Hermann’s turtles, green lizards, gulls, rockroses, junipers, immortelles… and many endemic plants of the Corsican maquis.
+Depending on the site, you may come across species typical of Corsica: Hermann’s turtles, green lizards, gulls, rockroses, junipers, immortelles… and many plants endemic to the Corsican scrubland.

 • 💡 How can you help to preserve them?

-By doing the right thing on the spot, raising awareness and supporting local environmental protection organisations, you can play an active part in preserving these natural treasures.
+By doing the right thing on site, raising awareness and supporting local environmental protection organisations, you can play an active part in preserving these natural treasures.